What You Should Do the Summer Before College

 Accept Financial Aid and Complete Loan Requirements

 Loan counseling is an online course provided by Federal Student Aid that helps students understand the implications of borrowing loans.
 The Master Promissory Note is a legally binding document where you, the borrower, agree to repay your student loans.
-You can complete these requirements at studentaid.gov .
+If you receive and accept a loan, your college will provide more details about how to secure these funds.

 Pay Remaining Balance

-The first is a payment plan, an interest-free plan that splits the remaining bill into monthly payments.
-Many colleges offer payment plans through the bursar’s office or student financial services office.
+One option may be a payment plan, an interest-free plan that splits the remaining bill into monthly payments.
+Many colleges offer payment plans through the bursar’s office, student accounts, or student financial services office.

-Applying for additional loans should be a last resort, but if you need to, the Direct PLUS Loan (commonly referred to as a Parent PLUS Loan) may be another option.
-Repaying this loan is parents’ sole responsibility, and they must apply to be approved for the PLUS loan.
+A Direct PLUS Loan (commonly referred to as a Parent PLUS Loan) may be another option.
+Repaying this loan is the parents’ sole responsibility, and they must apply to be approved for the PLUS loan.